chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.5 Simple Factory Pattern

-> Simple Factory Pattern：Separate the abstract part from its implementation part so that they can both vary independently.
+> Simple Factory Pattern: Separate the abstract part from its implementation part so that they can both vary independently.

 ![](../../assets/article/designPattern/桥接.png)